 #6 Rest completely once a week.

-You might be tempted to push through and get some cardio in on your off days.
+You might be tempted to push through and get some cardio in on your off days when doing the Strong Curves workout routine.
 That’s not a bad idea sometimes.
 However, the program is designed as follows:

 Day 2: Lift

 Day 4: Lift

 Note, while you might try light cardio on active rest days, you need that day 7 full rest day.
 Adequate recovery is crucial for repairing muscle, as well as for regaining the ability to hit the following week’s workouts with the right intensity.

 Now, if you’re someone interested in doing more HIIT style cardio, then you may be interested in our article, Best Peloton Alternatives.

 #7 You’re going to be sore the first week.
 Really sore.

 This is a given.
 However, don’t let it stop you.
 Eventually, you’ll find the soreness isn’t there as much after the workouts.
 Just keep pushing through.
 Continuing the workouts will actually help the soreness to go away.
 Oh, and don’t forget, the soreness won’t come immediately.
 In fact, I’d say you’ll be the MOST sore two days after a workout.
 So get ready for it!

 #8 You need to get a full night of sleep before and after your workout.